Aswathi-Biju/30-Days-of-Python-Coding/Day-2/readme.md

 age = input("How old are you? ")

 print("Hello " + name + "!
 You are " + age + " years old.")

+# Now try to make your own:
+Try creating a simple program that asks for the user's favorite color and prints a message including the color.